ebakircie/Software_Principles/README.md

 # SOLID

-SOLID is acronym for 5 deisgn pattern that helps the software to be more flexible and maintainable as how Software Principles should be.
+SOLID is acronym for 5 deisgn patterns that helps the software to be more flexible and maintainable as how Software Principles should be.
 Those Principles are;
 - Single Responsibility Principle
 - Open Closed Principle